 Lifetime Adoption coordinators have walked expectant mothers in Kansas through the adoption process for over three decades.
 Just call, text, or fill out our online form.
 An adoption coordinator will listen to any concerns, answer all of your questions, and provide the information you need to make the right choice for you and your baby.

 One of the first things you will do when you decide adoption is the right choice for you and your baby is to choose a family.
 Check out Lifetime adoptive family profiles.
 You may be looking for a family from Kansas or from another state.
 You may want a family of a certain faith or race.
-It is up to you to choose the family for your baby.
-It is important to know that adoption isn’t just for newborns.
+The important thing to remember is that you can choose the family for your baby.
+Also know that adoption isn’t just for newborns.
 If you are parenting a toddler or older child and it is a struggle, Lifetime coordinators can help you create an adoption plan.
-They will have you work with a professional counselor.
-This will be at no cost to you, and she will create a transition plan for you, your child, and the adoptive family.
+They will have you work with a professional counselor for free.
+She will create a transition plan for you, your child, and the adoptive family.
 She will also create a post-adoption contact agreement that is healthy for the entire adoption triad.

 A hospital plan will be an important part of the adoption process if you are pregnant and placing your baby for adoption.
 Your Lifetime coordinator will help you decide on things such as who will be in the delivery room, who you would like to hold the baby first, and other labor and delivery details.
 She will inform the hospital staff and adoptive family of your wishes, so everyone knows their role.
 You will also have legal representation at no cost to you.
 Your representative will make sure you are aware of your legal rights and will handle the paperwork and court hearing.

 Open Adoption in Kansas

 - What characteristics and lifestyle are you looking for in a family?